- ACRONYMS

 - TENS - Transcutaneous electrical nerve stimulation

-- Low back pain is one of the most common complaints seen in primary care.
-Depending on the study, up to 84% of people experience low back pain at some point in their lives.
-Chronic low back is present in about 23% of the population.
-In 2016, LBP and neck pain accounted for an estimated $134.5 billion dollars of healthcare spending making spine disorders the number one healthcare expenditure in the U.S.
+- Low back pain, one of the most common complaints in primary care, affects up to 84% of people at some point in their lives and is chronic in 23% of the population.
+It is estimated that over 300 billion dollars is spent annually in the U.S. on LBP and neck pain, making spine disorders the number one healthcare expenditure.
+[1,75]

 - Disc protrusion